Shapley Features for Robust Signal Prediction in Tactile Internet: Results Discussion

 \textbf{Neural Network:} We employed three NN architectures: 1.~Fully Connected (FC)~\cite{Goodfellow-et-al-2016}: a 12-layer FC NN, with each layer containing 100 ReLU-activated units.
 2.~ResNet-32~\cite{He_2016_CVPR}: network weights initialized using He initialization~\cite{He_2015_ICCV}.
 3.~LSTM~\cite{LSTM6795963}: two stacked LSTM layers with 128 units each, followed by a dense output layer with a linear activation function.

 \textbf{Training:} Training was performed using Dropout~\cite{Dropout10.5555/2627435.2670313} and stochastic gradient descent (SGD) with a momentum of 0.9, an initial learning rate of 0.01, and a batch size of 32.
 All datasets were trained with one NVIDIA RTX A6000 GPU.
+For integrating any component of this work into real-world TI, two steps are essential.
+First, the model should be pretrained on a dataset specific to the target system, covering diverse movements and conditions.
+In our case, we used seven datasets with different motions and scenarios to achieve this.
+Second, during inference, online prediction is performed to produce the results.
+Deploying our framework in real-world TI applications involves two essential steps: offline pretraining on system-specific datasets encompassing diverse movements and operating conditions (In our case, we used seven datasets), followed by online inference for real-time prediction.

-\textbf{Result:} Prediction accuracy heatmaps for different datasets are illustrated in Fig.~\ref{fig: heatmap}, where GP+SFV with a ResNet-based NN achieves nearly 97\% accuracy across multiple features, demonstrating its superior performance\footnote{Heatmaps for other NNs and methods are available in the GitHub link.}.
-It also highlights that the accuracy of predicting human signals is more robust than that of robot signals across different datasets, thereby the robot side necessitates richer and more complex training compared to the human side.
+\textbf{Result:} Prediction accuracy heatmaps for different datasets are illustrated in Fig.~\ref{fig: heatmap}.(a), where GP+SFV with a ResNet-based NN achieves nearly 97\% accuracy across multiple features, demonstrating its superior performance\footnote{Heatmaps for other NNs and methods are available in the GitHub link.}.
+It also highlights that the accuracy of predicting human signals is more robust than that of robot signals across different datasets.
 In comparison with LeFo, our results demonstrate that treating all features equally is suboptimal.
 The LeFo paper predicts all available features, without discrimination (i.e., it uses all features to predict all features).
 In contrast, our approach incorporates SFV to perform a rigorous feature selection process (i.e., most important features to predict all features).
+In addition, as shown in Fig.~\ref{fig: heatmap}.(b), the computationally expensive operations are performed offline and do not impact real-time performance.
+Online operations remain fast: GP refitting occurs only every 10 samples (125 ms) and can run asynchronously in the background, while per-sample inference takes just 2.2 ms. This architecture decouples periodic model updates from real-time prediction, ensuring the system meets teleoperation latency requirements.